crond-jaist/iotrain-sim/content_guide.md

 simulated motes.

-For creating an attack simulation, we recommend to start with a reference simulation scenario, and replace a source mote in the reference simulation with a malicious mote that will perform some kind of attack.
+For creating an attack simulation, we recommend to start with a reference simulation scenario, then replace a source mote in the reference simulation with a malicious mote that will perform some kind of attack.
 The steps to achieve this are detailed below: